anniedenton/599D-exercise1/README.md

 security, safety, and/or privacy advice?

 To answer our research questions, we conducted qualitative semi-structured interviews with a diverse group of 14 queer individuals.
-We intentionally recruited for differences across age, race, gender, sexuality, and socioeconomic status so that we could take an intersectionalapproach to data analysis, as “people’s lives... are better understood as being shaped not by a single axis of social division, be it race or gender or class, but by many axes that work together and influence each other” [22].
+We intentionally recruited for differences across age, race, gender, sexuality, and socioeconomic status so that we could take an intersectional approach to data analysis, as “people’s lives... are better understood as being shaped not by a single axis of social division, be it race or gender or class, but by many axes that work together and influence each other” [22].